On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of Other Grid Graphs

+We can repeat this for $v_2$ and $v_3$ to conclude that if $(x,y)$ is in a broadcast zone, then it is only in that broadcast zone.
+As no overlap is required for $(t,1)$ domination, our broadcast domination pattern is efficient.

 We have the following result for varying $t$ and $r=2$ on the king's Lattice. \begin{theorem} Let $t>1$ and $r = 2$.
-Then an efficient $(t,2)$ broadcasting domination pattern for the infinite king's Lattice is given by placing towers at every vertex of the form
+Then an efficient $(t,2)$ broadcasting domination pattern for the infinite king's lattice is given by placing towers at every vertex of the form

 with $x,y \in \ZZ$. \end{theorem} \begin{proof} We must show that placing towers at each of the vertices of $((2t-r)x-y, x+(2t-r)y)$ dominates the infinite king's Lattice efficiently for $(t,2)$.
-We do so by using \textbf{Remark \ref{kings_broadcast_zone}} and by calculating distances from vertices to towers.
+We do so by using Remark \ref{kings_broadcast_zone} and by calculating distances from vertices to towers.
 Observe in Figure \ref{fig:(t,2) king lattice}, each green overlap represents all the vertices that receive at least signal $2$ and the red border of the each broadcast zone represents the vertices that receive signal $1$.
-Now, so that all the vertices in each of the broadcast zones have at least reception $2$, we need the borders of each broadcast zone to overlap.
-In Figure \ref{fig:(t,2) king lattice}, we plot $6$ towers that represent the pattern using $((2t-r)x-y, x+(2t-r)y)$:
+Now, for all the vertices in each of the broadcast zones have at least reception $2$, the borders of each broadcast zone must overlap.
+In Figure \ref{fig:(t,2) king lattice}, we plot $6$ towers to demonstrate the pattern using $((2t-r)x-y, x+(2t-r)y)$:

-Now, we must consider an arbitrary point $(a,b)$ in the king's lattice.
-If $(a,b)$ is a point and there exists $v$, where $v$ is a tower, such that $d_K(v,(a,b)) \leq t-2$ then by Remark \ref{kings_broadcast_zone} we know that $(a,b)$ receives signal of at least 2 from the vertex $v$.
+Now, consider an arbitrary point $(a,b)$ in the king's lattice.
+If $(a,b)$ is a point and there exists $v$, where $v$ is a tower, such that $d_K(v,(a,b)) \leq t-2$, then by Remark \ref{kings_broadcast_zone} we know that $(a,b)$ receives signal of at least 2 from the vertex $v$.
 Consider a point $(a,b)$ such that $d_K(v, (a,b)) = t-1$ then $(a,b)$ receives a signal strength of $1$ from the tower at vertex $v$.
 This means that in order for the vertex $(a,b)$ to receive enough signal it must lie on a second tower's broadcast zone.
 We claim such a tower exists, and call it $v'$.
 We must show that $d_K(v',(a,b)) = t-1$.

 By symmetry and to simplify the argument we assume $v_0 = (0,0)$.
 This implies that $v_1, v_2, v_3,$ and $v_4$ are placed at $(-1, 2t-r), (2t-r, 1), (1, -(2t-r)),$ and $(-(2t-r), 1)$, respectively.

 Consider Figure \ref{fig:5towers}.
 Let $(a,b)$ be a point where $d_K(v_0,(a,b)) = t-1$.
 Then, we know that $(a,b)$ lies on the border of the broadcast zone for $v_0$.
 If this is the case then there exists a unique tower $v'$ where $d_K(v',(a,b)) = t-1$.
 Assume without loss of generality, that $v_4$ is the tower of distance $t-1$ from $(a,b)$.
 This means that $(a,b)$ lies on the border of the broadcast zone of $v_4$.
 Then $(a,b)$ lies on the blue line between $v_0$ and $v_4$.
 Then it follows that $(a,b)$ will receive 1 signal from tower $v_0$ and tower $v_4$, which will give $(a,b)$ a total reception of 2, since $(a,b)$ is not distance $t-1$ from any other towers broadcast zone. \end{proof}